-The assumption here in this article is that the person have a fixed spending goal and if you do no meet this then its a failure.
+The assumption here in this article is that the person has a fixed spending goal and if you do not meet this then it’s a failure.
 In reality, people may not spend like that.
 They tighten up when things get challenging and tend to spend more when the situation is good.

-The idea here is to come up with a fixed set of ‘scripts’ to control a person’s withdrawal depending on the economic situations, the initial withdrawal amount, the withdrawal percentages.
+The idea here is to come up with a fixed set of ‘scripts’ to control a person’s withdrawal depending on the economic situation, the initial withdrawal amount, and the withdrawal percentages.

 The original idea of this strategy is to boost the hard 4% withdrawal rate identified by William Bengen in Oct 1994 of a safe withdrawal rate based on historical USA figures that will last a person over a long time, such that they will not outlive their asset.

-In recent years this rule have been challenged due to the change in economic climate and the corresponding investment returns.
+In recent years, this rule has been challenged due to the change in the economic climate and the corresponding investment returns.

-These variable spending strategies serves to boost to a greater than 4% withdrawal rate to improve spending, but it helps sequence of return risk because many of what was simulated would include negative sequences.
+These variable spending strategies serve to boost a greater than 4% withdrawal rate to improve spending, but it helps sequence of return risk because many of what was simulated would include negative sequences.

-David Zolt have a good article here on retirement planning by targeting safe withdrawal rates.
+David Zolt has a good article here on retirement planning by targeting safe withdrawal rates.

-- If current annual spending withdrawal is less than 1st year annual spending withdrawal, the no increase in withdrawal rule does not apply (if not you get to spend less than what you original plan out)
+- If the current annual spending withdrawal is less than 1st year’s annual spending withdrawal, the no increase in withdrawal rule does not apply (if not you get to spend less than what your original plan out)

 - Portfolio Management rule: Make priority withdrawal from asset classes which experienced the greatest growth

-The idea here is to create fundamentally sound wealth management decision rules to ensure that spending is not increase when markets are bad, with the occasional recalibration back to original spending withdrawal amount.
+The idea here is to create fundamentally sound wealth management decision rules to ensure that spending does not increase when markets are bad, with the occasional recalibration back to the original spending withdrawal amount.

-The risk here is that the plan needs to be well thought out, failure which could leave the person in a worse off position.
+The risk here is that the plan needs to be well thought out, failure could leave the person in a worse-off position.

 By accepting this, you may be subjected to losses in purchasing power, while boosting your annual withdrawal RATE.

-This fits for a person who are very well aware of how he wants to spend his money, spends the time to understand how his plan works, and points of failure.
+This fits a person who is very well aware of how he wants to spend his money and spends the time to understand how his plan works and points of failure.
 He must also be someone willing to execute such intermediate wealth management rules.

 Most importantly, it fits for the early retirement or financial independent folks (a bit ironic here) who is planning with little buffer and working with tight wealth fund parameters (e.g 6% withdrawal on a $400,000 all stock wealth fund)

-The last solution are alternatives, where a person not just have his wealth fund to depend upon but also government social security support, children support or strong enough to still work on a part time basis.
+The last solution is alternatives, where a person not just has his wealth fund to depend upon but also government social security support, children support or strong enough to still work on a part-time basis.

-An understanding of sequence of return risk will enable the person to be stringent about spending less than the spending goal and make up via these other sources.
+An understanding of the sequence of return risk will enable the person to be stringent about spending less than the spending goal and makeup via these other sources.

-Sequence of return risk can be called the evil step brother of dollar cost averaging or reverse dollar cost averaging and could pose some complications to your retirement goals.
+The sequence of return risk can be called the evil stepbrother of dollar-cost averaging or reverse dollar-cost averaging and could pose some complications to your retirement goals.

-If you digest this whole article, you will realize that a common theme is that even the solutions have much negative aspects that you would need to find more solutions to.
+If you digest this whole article, you will realize that a common theme is that even the solutions have many negative aspects that you would need to find more solutions to.

 This is why having a competent planner really can bridge the knowledge gap and hopefully guide you well so that you do not outlive your assets.

 There isn’t a foolproof solution.
-Well there is, that is build up $5 million and spend only $50k annually.
+Well, there is, that is build up to $5 million and spend only $50k annually.
 This gives you much more buffer or margin of safety to work with.

-To figure out how much you need to be financially independent or retire, you have to work to figure out some basic parameters such as your ideal must have and good to have expenses as well as how you can still competently build wealth when you get that.
-If you have not figured out do find the resources that can help you figure out.
+To figure out how much you need to be financially independent or retire, you have to work to figure out some basic parameters such as your ideal must-have and good-to-have expenses as well as how you can still competently build wealth when you get that.
+If you have not figured it out do find the resources that can help you figure it out.